Published on

 Good to know: on .NET 8+, for the built-in framework meters (Kestrel, Hosting, HTTP client), AddMeter("<name>") is all you need -- the metrics are baked into the framework.
 The OpenTelemetry.Instrumentation.* packages are mainly about the tracing side (and enrichment); the raw built-in metrics don't need them.

-That's the whole setup.
-Everything below is about measuring the things that are unique to Blazor.
+That is the setup.
+Everything below measures the things unique to Blazor.

 Step 3 -- Count your circuits and time your sessions